idaholab/moose/docs/content/utilities/documentation/index.md

 As MOOSE and MOOSE-based applications continue to advance having quality documentation rapidly becomes key to the gaining new users and provide current users with an experience that allows rapid development.
-However, creating quality or any documentation at all can be a daunting task that often not achievable, MOOSE itself has gone through this problem itself, where documentation was limited, scattered among multiple formats, and difficult to navigate.
+However, creating quality or any documentation at all can be a daunting task that is often not achievable, MOOSE itself has gone through this problem itself, where documentation was limited, scattered among multiple formats, and difficult to navigate.